 Acadia National Park

 Perhaps one of the best-known places to see leaves in Maine is Acadia National Park, where you can do a little hiking and enjoy the scenery.
-As you drive along Park Loop Road, for instance, stop at one of the many vistas to gaze out (and snap a picture) of the fall colors.
+As you drive along Park Loop Road, for instance, stop at one of the many vistas to gaze out at the Instagram-worthy fall colors.

 Baxter State Park and the Katahdin Woods & Waters National Monument